Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 The enclave works with the private transaction manager to strengthen privacy by managing the encryption and decryption in isolation.
 The enclave holds private keys and is essentially a _virtual HSM_ isolated from other components.

-TODO - move diagrams here (were in Tessera content previously).

 ## Public and private state